ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 	$ cd {appName}
 	```

-2. Edit `config.xml` file and set the desired application name in the `<name>` element instead of a default HelloCordova.
+2. Edit the `config.xml` file and set the desired application name in the `<name>` element instead of a default HelloCordova.

 3. Continue editing `config.xml`

 ##### iOS
-  For iOS, update the `<platform name="ios">` element with a deployment target declaration as shown in the code snippet below.
+  For iOS, update the `<platform name="ios">` element with a deployment target declaration as shown in the following code snippet.

 ```XML
 	<platform name="ios">